 So the Laws of Success.
 This is something that we learned that helped us with those, that first breakthrough and getting through the recession and everything is understanding how to think when you don’t know what to think.
 When things show up opposite of what you want them to be.
 And we’re gonna go through each one of these one at a time really quickly.
 The Law of Perpetual Transmutation says that circumstances and things are perpetually coming into or going out of form according to your thoughts.
 And I have this picture here of the clouds because clouds are kind of a visual representation of this process in my mind.
 You see the guy at the top and you see the clouds, they’re kind of big and wispy, they’re beginning to form, or maybe they’re moving out of form.
 We don’t know which way they’re coming but they’re, they’re kind of vague.
 Most of the time when we want something to be a certain way, we have a vague idea of how that’s going to look.
 And as we have vague ideas, there is an impulse that is put out into the world around us that activates things, circumstances, resources to begin to cause those things to form in reality.
 So if I get an idea of how I want things to be, I can think “I don’t want debt.
 I don’t want debt.
 I don’t want debt.”
 But that doesn’t tell what you want instead.
 You need to focus on what you actually want, not what you don’t want.
 Not what you don’t want.
 So okay, so you don’t have debt.
 Now what des life look like?
 What does life look like when you’re in that relationship you want to be in?
 What does that look like?
 What does it look like when the relationship with your kids is what you want it to be?
 It’s not “I don’t want so much fighting around the home.”
 Okay well what does peace look like?
 See it on the screen of your mind.
 Paint it in your imagination.
 As you paint it and you see it, and it’s gonna be a vague because we think vaguely, right?
 It’ll be vague, but if you can imagine what its gonna feel like when it’s like that and let that emotion happen, it’s that emotion that sends the pulse.

-You guys are here at this energy healing conference.
 You know that there’s energy, you know you walk into a room and if someone’s angry you don’t have to find out by asking.
 You can feel it.
 Can you not?
 You can feel when someone is angry.
 You can feel when someone is happy.
 And the world responds to us human beings according to our emotions.
 The elements respond to our emotions.
 And so a cloud can start to take form out of the vapor in the sky, it can begin to take form, and then it can move out form.
 Or it can take form and gather and become a billowy cloud and it can get heavier and heavier until it begins to rain.
 In the right conditions it may become snow and ice.
 But this is transmutation of one kind of thing into all kinds of forms.
 And our thoughts are the same way.
 They begin as vague but as you continue to believe, as you continue to reject doubt, it may happen, but it’s what you do with it when it happens.
 You just kick it out and gain knowledge so that you have a reason to kick it out.
 But the circumstance is that dream you have of being on that vacation with your family.
 Everything you need to make that happen is beginning to form as you’re imagining it.
 Are beginning to organize themselves as you imagine it, as you feel it.
 And when you say “Oh that’ll never happen.”
 Then it begins to dissipate and you never saw evidence that you had an effect on anything.
 And that’s why it’s so easy to doubt.

 The Law of Relativity: This is a really good one in terms of adversity.
 Your situation is not fundamentally good or bad until you compare it to something else.
 I challenge you to think of a situation that is fundamentally bad and if you can think of anything that’s worse than that, then it’s only relatively bad.
 But compared to something else, it’s relatively good.
 And it’s important to understand that you can do this with every situation in your life.
 And so if you’re facing something bad or awful and you apply this law, you’re going to be looking for ways it could be worse to help you feel better about it.
 Because as you feel better about what is, your emotions change and life begins to respond to you differently than it was when you were being angry about it.